Having presented on Demon FM for two years and had experience of presenting on two different strands, I wanted to try something different.

 I thought this was a good example of problem-solving as we have to monitor everything closely and make sure everything runs smoothly up until the last detail.
 Making sure everyone has a great night and the event is a success.

 Then we talked about the Demon Chart Show and I was prepared for this.
-I expressed my love for chat music and wanted to bring a more vibrant feel to it.
+I expressed my love for chart music and wanted to bring a more vibrant feel to it.

 I want to keep it vibrant and current and reflect the taste of the campus and around the city.